melindahiggins2000/emoryN710/README.md

 # Statistics Support - Part 1 (09/16/2025)

-## Approaches to Data Analysis - [Melinda Higgins](https://melindahiggins.netlify.app/)
+## Approaches to Data Analysis - Melinda Higgins, PhD

-Dr. Higgins will not be in person today as she is attending the [Posit (formerly RStudio) Conference](https://posit.co/conference/) in Atlanta, GA.
+[Dr. Melinda Higgins](https://melindahiggins.netlify.app/) will not be in person today as she is attending the [Posit (formerly RStudio) Conference](https://posit.co/conference/) in Atlanta, GA.

 However, please review these presentations and her accompanying video lecture. _Right Click and Save As or Download the files linked below to view the PPR slides_